zizzo81/ambigram/README.md

 [TOC]

+### Summary

+[A guide through the tabs of parameters]: #a-guide-through-the-tabs-of-parameters	"A guide through the tabs of parameters"

 ## A guide through the tabs of parameters

 Here's an detailed explanation of every possible setting.
 Feel free to explore the endless possibilities of combining these values.